SeanBeagle/kmer-tools/README.md

 # kmer-tools

 #### Introduction
-The *canonical k-mer* will be the first alphabetically of the kmer and its reverse compliment.
+The *canonical k-mer* will be the first alphabetically among the kmer and its reverse compliment.
 The total number of 8-mers is equal to `(4^8)/2` = **32,768**.

 #### Kmer Lookup Table